discordjs/guide/guide/message-components/interactions.md

 Every button click or select menu selection on a component sent by your bot fires an `interaction`, triggering the <DocsLink path="Client:Class#interactionCreate" /> event.
 How you decide to handle this will likely depend on the purpose of the components.
 Options include:

-- Waiting for a single interaction via <DocsLink path="InteractionResponse:Class#awaitMessageComponent" type="method"/>.
+- Waiting for a single interaction via `awaitMessageComponent()` on a channel or a message.
 - Listening for multiple interactions over a period of time using an <DocsLink path="InteractionCollector:Class" />.
 - Creating a permanent component handler in the <DocsLink path="Client:Class#interactionCreate" /> event.